marionettejs/backbone.marionette/readme.md

 ### CollectionView: Re-render Collection

-If you need to re-render the entire collection, you can call the `view.render` method.
+If you need to re-render the entire collection, you can call the `view.reRender` method.
 This method takes care of closing all of the child views that may have previously been opened.

 ### CollectionView's appendHtml